 - 1. Accept public testimony regarding the proposed Municipal Service Review. - 2.
 Approve the recommended Municipal Service Review determinations, together with any changes deemed appropriate. - 3.
-Approve the Sphere of Influence determinations and re-affirm the current Sphere of Influence.
+Affirm the current Sphere of Influence and that it not be revised at this time.